How independent contractor insurance can help your small business

 Contractors are a great way to grow your small business.
 Having contractor insurance can help protect you and your staff, and ensure that you’re not taking on more risk when you use them.

-You’ve built a healthy consulting business and understand that there comes a time when it’s not possible for you to do everything as well as it needs to be done.
-Business development, operations, marketing, fulfillment, project delivery – try being the only one doing all this, and sleep will quickly become a thing of the past.
+You've built a healthy consulting business and understand that there comes a time when it’s not possible for you to do everything as well as it needs to be done.
+Business development, operations, marketing, fulfilment, project delivery – try being the only one doing all this, and sleep will quickly become a thing of the past.

 The answer for many start-up entrepreneurs is to outsource work.
 Once you’ve found a reliable, affordable independent contractor, you can ramp up sales without worrying about how you’ll deliver on those contracts.
 Excellent!
 You’re on your way to the Big Leagues.